Cobra (manga)

-In the United States, portions of the manga were published by Viz Media in 1990 and the complete series was published in Kindle format by Creek & River in 2015.
+In the United States, portions of the manga were published by Viz Media in 1990 and the complete sequel series, alongside full-color remakes of select story arcs from the original manga, was published in Kindle format by Creek & River in 2015.
 The feature film was licensed by Tara for its release in American theaters and by Manga Entertainment in British theaters in 1995.
 Urban Vision and Discotek Media released it for home video market, while Madman Entertainment acquired it for the Australasian region's release.
-The anime series was licensed in the Northern American region by Nozomi Entertainment.
+The anime series was licensed in North America by Nozomi Entertainment and Discotek Media.

 In Japan, the Cobra manga has sold 50 million copies, making it one of Weekly Shōnen Jump's best-selling manga series of all time.
 Publications for manga, anime and other media have compared the series to Star Wars and Barbarella, and the main character's attitude to James Bond.
 Its film adaptation received mixed reviews, and the original anime series as well as Cobra the Animation has been well received by reviewers.
 The anime series was very popular in France in the 1980s and French-speaking filmmakers and studios have attempted to adapt it into live-action films or animated series in the 2000s and in the 2010s.